Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 Suppose we're starting with a batch of addresses and need to geocode them.
 The gist of the solution we delivered is:

-- take the client's proprietary datasets and complement them with open source datasets (such as OpenAddresses data).
+- take the client's proprietary data and complement it with open source datasets (such as OpenAddresses data).
 Preprocess it so it's all in a standardised form.
 We'll refer to this collection of data as our _lookup dataset_.
 - join input addresses with our lookup dataset, based on: